turing-machines/help-center/Docs/Kubernetes/OS setup.md

 <p>While the choice of operating system for a Kubernetes setup is not crucial from a Kubernetes perspective, the correct choice of OS can greatly simplify post-install tasks.</p>
 <p>For this Kubernetes setup, we have chosen DietPi as our operating system.
 For its ease of setup and availability of automatic bootstrap options, enabling quick and effortless preparation of the nodes.</p>
 <p>You can download the DietPi ISO image <strong><a href="https://dietpi.com/#downloadinfo" target="_blank" rel="noopener noreferrer">HERE</a></strong>. <strong>Choose the Raspberry Pi 2/3/4</strong> version.</p>
 <p>To flash the ISO onto the Raspberry Pi CM4 module, you need to use your preferred operating system and follow the guide provided (<a href="https://help.turingpi.com/hc/en-us/articles/8687165986205" target="_blank" rel="noopener noreferrer">see guide link</a>).
-If you are using CM4 modules with SD card, you may use an SD card reader.</p>
+If you are using CM4 modules with microSD card, you may use an microSD card reader.</p>
 <p>Instead of choosing one of the images option in <strong>Raspberry Pi Imager</strong>, scroll down and choose "<strong>Use custom</strong>".</p>
 <p class="wysiwyg-text-align-center"><img src="https://help.turingpi.com/hc/article_attachments/9042999711261" alt="use_custom.png"></p>
 <p class="wysiwyg-text-align-left">And choose the downloaded DietPi image.</p>